 LMDC continues to work with The City of New York and The Port Authority of New York and New Jersey on the acquisition and configuration of the street parcels as well as the review and development of plans for the entire Southern Site.
-The redesign and relocation of St. Nicholas Church is now the subject of a federal lawsuit initiated by The Hellenic Eastern Orthodox Church in the United States District Court for the Southern District of New York.
+The federal lawsuit initiated by The Hellenic Eastern Orthodox Church in the United States District Court for the Southern District of New York related to the redesign and relocation of St. Nicholas Church has been settled.

-During the Port Authority&rsquos excavation for the Vehicular Security Center at the 140 Liberty Street parcel, there was an unexpected discovery of remnants of an 18th century ship.
-LMDC is funding work related to these remnants as described in more detail in the activity progress narrative for P-WTC-7700.
+LMDC continues to fund work related to the discovery, at the 140 Liberty Street parcel, of remnants of an 18th century ship as described in more detail in the activity progress narrative for P-WTC-7700.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of Properties 0 3/1509
+of Properties 0 3/3

-Grantee Activity Number: TRANS-1302 Activity Title: TRANS-1302
+TRANS-1302 TRANS-1302